stride3d/stride-docs/en/diagnostics/STRDIAG007.md

 ## Explanation

-Delegates can't be serialized by the Serializers in Stride.
-So the @Stride.Core.DataMemberAttribute is always invalid on a delegate member in a type.
+Delegates can't be serialized by the serializers in Stride.
+Therefore, the @Stride.Core.DataMemberAttribute is always invalid when applied to a delegate member in a type.

 ## Example: Invalid Cases